 If you start your timer right when you see bubbles around the edge of your pot, then you have started too soon and they will never set up all the way.

-The secret is to wait for those first couple bubbles in the middle of the pan, then start your timer for one minute.
+The secret is to wait for those first couple of bubbles in the middle of the pan, then start your timer for one minute.
 Remove from the heat immediately after the one minute is up.
 This will result in perfect, shiny, set up no bake cookies every single time.

 I prefer and always use old fashion oats.
 It is what the original recipe calls for and they provide a nice chewy texture and cookie.